Moving To Brazil

 • Pornographic material

 Some articles may have restricted quantities or require special authorization/ payments of duties and taxes to clear customs in Brazil.
-These items include, but are not limited to:
+These items may include:

 • Alcohol and tobacco products